 Note.
 The tower of Pisa currently leans almost 4 degrees out of alignment.
 To be fair, until 1993 this was 5.5 degrees.
-But they have corrected it to prevent it from falling, accepting to be outnumbered by Bedum, Miedum and Suurhusen.
+But the Pisans have corrected it to prevent it from falling, accepting to be outnumbered by the towers of Bedum, Miedum and Suurhusen.

 Also, the chapel of Radfrid was replaced by a stone, 20-metres-long chapel in the thirteenth century.
 Not long after 1664, the chapel must have been demolished.
-This year a contemporary reports that the chapel was nothing more but a ruin (Hillenga 2013).
-Today, only the streetname Kapelstraat ‘Chapel St.’ reminds of the chapel of Saint Radfrid.
+That year, a contemporary reports that the chapel was nothing more but a ruin (Hillenga 2013).
+Today, only the street name Kapelstraat ‘Chapel St.’ reminds of the chapel of Saint Radfrid.

-Bedum soon evolved into one of the most important medieval places of pilgrimage of the wider region.
-That competition between the two dioceses Münster and Utrecht might have played a role in promoting Bedum as such, cannot be ruled out (Van der Tuuk 2015).
-Providing a counterbalance to Groningen and the diocese of Utrecht.
-Bedum was located only a few kilometres from fast-growing Groningen.
+After the vicious Viking attack, Bedum soon evolved into one of the most important medieval places of pilgrimage in the wider region.
+That competition between the two dioceses Münster and Utrecht might have played a role in promoting Bedum as such, cannot be ruled out (Van der Tuuk 2015); providing a counterbalance to the fast-growing town of Groningen and the diocese of Utrecht.
+Bedum was located only a few kilometers from Groningen.
 Despite Bedum had become an important place of pilgrimage, it never grew into a bigger settlement.
 On a map of Diededrick Rypperda of 1661, Bedum only knew a handful of streets.

-Not only in Bedum Saint Walfrid was worshiped.
+Not only in Bedum Saint Walfrid was being venerated.
 Also in the village of Hellum in province Groningen.
-Located east of the city Groningen.
-The eleventh-century church is named Walfriduskerk too.
+Located east of the town of Groningen.
+The eleventh-century church of Hellum is named Walfriduskerk too.
 The church bell, now lost, carried an image of Saint Walfrid with shovel (see further below).
 Both churches, Bedum and Hellum, belong to the oldest churches of the Netherlands.

 An element that might have contributed to Bedum being a spiritual place in the first place, are sweet water wells that have been, and are, there.
 Such a well was called a borneput in Dutch language, or a quickborn in German language.
-One well was, according to folklore next to the church, or before next to Walfrid’s cella.
+One well was, according to folklore, located next to the church, or earlier before the church was built, located next to Walfrid’s cella.
 A seventeenth account mentions this well as follows (Van Schaik 1985):